canonical/ubuntu-cloud-docs/public-images/public-images-reference/artefacts.rst

    * - Format description
      - Tar archive compressed with XZ (LZMA2), containing an image suitable for LXD container deployment.
    * - Use cases
      - These files are specifically formatted for LXD, a system container manager.
-They contain LXD metadata and when combined with :ref:`root tarballs <root_tarball>` (``-root.tar.xz``) can be used to instantiate LXD containers.
+They contain LXD metadata and when combined with :ref:`root tarballs <root-tarball-ref>` (``-root.tar.xz``) can be used to instantiate LXD containers.
 You can use ``.lxd.tar.xz`` files to help create isolated environments with specific configurations and applications, ensuring consistent container deployments across LXD hosts.

-.. _ova:
+.. _ova-ref:

 Open Virtual Appliance (OVA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~